cdpxe/WendzelNNTPd/FAQ.md

 ### Q: Can I convert an old v.1.4.x database file to the 2.x database file format?

 A: Yes.
 There is a hack-quality solution for that.
-Please the documentation.
+Please check the documentation.